dungla2011/ftp-sync-python/README.md

 **A way to safe your data, avoid lost data by Virus, Randsomware**

-I find many softs to sync file to FTP Server, but all are not free and ofcourse no source code.
+I find many softs to sync file to FTP Server (or other server like google, s3 amazon), but all are not free and ofcourse no source code.
 So I make one to my need.
 I use this to backup my PC to an FTP server.

 I'am afraid of Virus, Ransomware, it may be attack my PC, so backup to remote server is a good way to safe data!
-I saw some people who are victim of virus, ransomware... hacker required pay money to decrypt data... it's really a nighmare.
+I saw some people who are victim of virus, ransomware encrypted data ... hacker required pay money to decrypt data... it's really a nightmare.

 I keep all my data of my PC more than 20 years to now.
-I alway think about the case if my HDD is die, then what data will be lost, so I research many way to backup.
+I always think about the case if my HDD is die, then data will be lost, so I research many way to backup.
 This tool is belong series of tool in my backup system.
 I will update here when I have time to complete other documents about backup (it will be: Build ftp server, use Veeam Software...)

 Some functions:
 - Upload a folder automatically to FTP server